Law Enforcement Exploring

-The frequency of meetings, training and other activities is determined by the sponsoring agency for the Law Enforcement Explorer Post.
-Some Posts conduct meetings and other activities on a weekly basis while others have less frequent participation requirements.
+The frequency of meetings, training and other activities is determined by the sponsoring agency for the Law Enforcement Exploring post.
+Some posts conduct meetings and other activities on a weekly basis while others have less frequent participation requirements.

 HOW MUCH DOES IT COST?

 Annual program participation fee is $33.
-In addition, some Posts require payment of funds in the form of periodic dues or specific fees to support the program, purchase uniforms, etc. Special activities and events such as national conferences and national leadership academies involve registration fees and other costs as determined by the type, duration and location of the event or activity.
-Individual programs may request an additional program fee and would be determined by the local Explorer Post.
+In addition, some posts require payment of funds in the form of periodic dues or specific fees to support the program, purchase uniforms, etc. Special activities and events such as national conferences and national leadership academies involve registration fees and other costs as determined by the type, duration and location of the event or activity.
+Individual programs may request an additional program fee and would be determined by the local Exploring post.

 HOW CAN I JOIN?